helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Love and desire are the spirit's wings to great deeds.</h3 quote>
+<h3 quote align='center'>Nothing has caused the human race so much trouble as intelligence.</h3 quote>

 ---